The Story of Itchy Joe

 Overall, eczema definitely presented a new challenge to our lives.
 We had to find the tools that worked best for us in managing it, making our son as comfortable as possible, and maintaining a sense of gratitude for all the resources and support we did have.
 Before I had Joe, I used to think eczema was some little patchy rash people got on their elbows or something.
 I had no idea of its potential severity.
 I feel a special bond with the other parents I have met who have children that suffered with severe eczema, as it is something you just can not imagine unless you have experienced it.

-As I update this today, 15 years have gone by and Joe is settled in nicely to his teens!
+As I update this today, in January 2018, fifteen years have gone by and Joe is settled in nicely to his teens!
 He’s a happy, thriving kid, with tons of energy and no real memory of his struggles with eczema or Kawasaki Disease.
 Aside from managing his food allergies, and a mouthful of dental cavities around age ten, overall, he has been a healthy guy.
 He is an avid hockey player and has not had to deal with any skin issues, with the exception the occasional patch of hives from a contact or food sensitivity.
 When I reflect on the mindset of my 15 year-ago self, I remember how all-encompassing Joe’s condition felt, and I’m grateful it’s a story of growth I can now tell with a positive outcome.

 My Tips for Managing Childhood Eczema